 No, I’ll take my dose of Jane and my dose of Woody the way I take my pumpkin pie and ice cream: separately.

-A happy thanksgiving season to my friends all over the world.
+Happy Thanksgiving to my friends in the U.S. and greetings to my friends all over the world.

 © 2013 Toni Bernhard www.tonibernhard.com